sebsto/amplify-ios-workshop/workshop-hugo/instructions/content/70_add_custom_gui/30_customized_ui.md

 ---
-title : "Bring your own UI"
-chapter : false
-weight : 30
+title : "Use the Amplify UI Authenticator component for Swift" chapter : false weight : 30
 ---

 The Amazon Cognito web hosted authentication screen is not the only option to authenticate your customers.
 Amazon Cognito provides low-level APIs allowing you to implement your custom authentication flows, when needed.
 It allows to build your own Signin, Signup, Forgot Password Views or to build your own flows.
 Check the available APIs in the [Amplify documentation](https://docs.amplify.aws/lib/auth/signin/q/platform/ios).

 But building your own UI for all authentication flows is time-consuming and undifferentiated.
+This is why we built the [Amplify UI library](https://ui.docs.amplify.aws/).
 Amplify UI is a collection of UI components you can reuse in your applications and customise according to your own graphic charter.

-In this section, you are going to use the [Amplify UI Authenticator component](https://ui.docs.amplify.aws/swift/connected-components/authenticator) to provide our customers with a SwiftUI native authentication screen.
-The component immplements signin, signup, confirm signup, forget passowrd and other authentication-related flows.
+In this section, you are going to use the [Amplify UI Authenticator component](https://ui.docs.amplify.aws/swift/connected-components/authenticator) to provide your customers with a SwiftUI native authentication screen.
+The component implements signin, signup, confirm signup, forget password and other authentication-related flows.

 ## Add the Authenticator UI library